Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

-We perform several ablation studies on CIFAR-100 to analyze the effectiveness of our approach.
+We perform several ablation studies on CIFAR-100 to analyze the effectiveness of CCFA.
 For all the ablation studies, we utilize PODNet as the baseline.
 The number of incremental stages is set to 50 unless specified otherwise.

 \paragraph{\bf Initialization for augmentation} Table~\ref{tab:multi_abl}(a) presents the comparison between random noise and extracted feature, $z_k$, as an initialization point for perturbation.
 To implement the random initialization, we replace $Z_k$ in Equation~\eqref{eq:attack process} by a sample from a Gaussian distribution, $\mathcal{N}(\textbf{0}, \mathbf{I})$.
-According to our experiment, the augmented feature from $z_k$ outperforms the random noise while the random initilization is still helpful for boosting performance.
+According to our experiment, the augmented feature from $Z_k$ outperforms the random noise while the random initilization is still helpful for boosting performance.

 \paragraph{\bf Target class selection strategy} We evaluate the proposed cross-class feature augmentation with different target selection criterion.
 Table~\ref{tab:multi_abl}(b) demonstrates that CCFA boosts the baseline even with the random target class selection strategy since random target classes provide diverse augmentation directions.
-However, the gradients toward low-confidence classes may be unstable, reducing the benefit of the cross-class feature augmentation strategy.
+However, the gradients toward low-confidence classes may be unstable, reducing the benefit of CCFA.
 Performance drop with the farthest target class supports this assumption.
-In addition, we show the results with varying K for top-K used in target selection process.
-Table~\ref{tab:multi_abl}(c) illustrates that setting $K=1$, \ie no optimization process added, shows comparable result with results on larger K's.
-While increased K shows improved results, introducing LP in batch training requires excessive training costs.
-On a single NVIDIA Titan Xp GPU, $K=1$ runs at 5.15 iteration/sec, which is 10 times faster than the case with $K=3$, when the ResNet-32 backbone is employed with batch size of 128.
+In addition, we show the results with varying $K$ for top-$K$ used in target selection process.
+Table~\ref{tab:multi_abl}(c) illustrates that setting $K=1$, \ie no optimization process added, shows comparable result with the results on larger $K$'s.
+While increased $K$ shows improved results, introducing LP in batch training incurs excessive extra training costs.
+On a single NVIDIA Titan Xp GPU, training with $K=1$ runs at 5.15 iteration/sec, which is 10 times faster than the case with $K=3$, when the ResNet-32 backbone is employed with batch size of 128.